 What You Gain#

-- Sunset at Meteora — The rocks glow orange-red
+- Sunset at Meteora — The rocks glow this incredible orange-red color

-- Local dining — Evening in Kalambaka or Kastraki
+- Local dining — Evening in Kalambaka or the tiny village of Kastraki

 How to Do It#